-- conditions under which bonds can be converted into into shares of common stock, and at what price (Based on the current stock price, how valuable is the conversion privilege?)
+- conditions under which bonds can be converted into shares of common stock, and at what price (Based on the current stock price, how valuable is the conversion privilege?)

 As an example of convertibles (in this case, longer-term notes similar to bonds), an announcement by Citrix explained the deal offered to investors.
 Based on my reading, the terms of the deal can be changed by the issuing company as its needs change.

 Why Graham Doesn’t Like Convertibles